jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 ## Working setup using bumblebee & primus for Intel+Nvidia GPU

-Basically using primus we can switch between the graphics and we take the help of bumblebee to make it smooth and we also take the help of a GUI indicator to make the transistions more simple.
+Basically, using primus we can switch between the graphics (Nvidia & Intel).
+We take the help of bumblebee to make this smooth and a GUI indicator to make the transistions simple.

 Add the following repositories
 ```sh